 Physical Custody vs Legal Custody

 There is a distinction in Pennsylvania between “physical” and “legal” custody of your children.
 Physical custody identifies which parent has the right to take the children from the other parent at a particular time.
 Legal custody identifies who has the right to be notified about matters affecting the children, who has access to information and records about them, who has the right to be consulted before decisions are made about them, etc. “Visitation,” as opposed to physical custody, is a much weaker relationship.
 There are rare occasions (usually involving violent behavior) in which a parent is limited to supervised visitation.

 Many custody relationships between separated parents are based on one parent having primary physical custody, with the other parent having partial physical custody (such as every other weekend with time during weekday evenings, with arrangements for holidays and vacations), although the trend in Pennsylvania appears to be to maximize each parent’s involvement with the children in a shared physical custody arrangement, to the extent possible.
 Whatever the physical custody arrangement, both parents usually share joint legal custody in recognition that neither of them should be forced to become a part-time parent.
 Only in rare circumstances does a parent get an award of sole custody of a child.

 There is no ‘magic age’ at which children get to decide for themselves between their parents.
 Judges often will talk to the children in a disputed custody situation, but will not automatically allow a child to select his or her own custody arrangement; instead, judges will take the entire situation into account, and will decide accordingly.

-If you need legal assistance in a child custody matter arising in Central Pennsylvania, call The Law Office of Aaron Holt, LLC.
+If you need legal assistance in a child custody matter arising in Central Pennsylvania, call Holt Law.
 Call me at (717) 562-1777 or email me.